dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 ## Commanding

 Sometimes an app has needs that go beyond property bindings by requiring the user to initiate commands that affect something in the viewmodel.
-These commands are generally signaled by button clicks or finger taps, and traditionally they are processed in the code-behind file in a handler for the `Clicked` event of the `Button` or the `Tapped` event of a `TapGestureRecognizer`.
+These commands are generally signaled by button clicks or finger taps, and traditionally they are processed in the code-behind file in a handler for the `Clicked` event of the <xref:Microsoft.Maui.Controls.Button> or the `Tapped` event of a `TapGestureRecognizer`.

 The commanding interface provides an alternative approach to implementing commands that is much better suited to the MVVM architecture.
-The viewmodel can contain commands, which are methods that are executed in reaction to a specific activity in the view such as a `Button` click.
-Data bindings are defined between these commands and the `Button`.
+The viewmodel can contain commands, which are methods that are executed in reaction to a specific activity in the view such as a <xref:Microsoft.Maui.Controls.Button> click.
+Data bindings are defined between these commands and the <xref:Microsoft.Maui.Controls.Button>.

-To allow a data binding between a `Button` and a viewmodel, the `Button` defines two properties:
+To allow a data binding between a <xref:Microsoft.Maui.Controls.Button> and a viewmodel, the <xref:Microsoft.Maui.Controls.Button> defines two properties:

 - `Command` of type [`System.Windows.Input.ICommand`](xref:System.Windows.Input.ICommand)
 - `CommandParameter` of type `Object`